jimdel/Junior-Phase/Lecture Notes/ExpressNotes.md

 - Use **_curl_** in the CLI for doing HTTP requests
   - Can use it to create all sorts of HTTP requests
     - Also to see the response sent from servers
+## Express.js
+- A framework written in JavaScript that allows us to build a web server easily
+- First we must ```const express = require('express')``` to link our page with express functions -